Warhammer Online: Age of Reckoning: Development and release

 The Windows version was simultaneously released in North and South America, Europe, Asia, Australia and New Zealand on 18 September 2008.
 On 30 July 2009, Mythic Entertainment announced that Warhammer Online was being ported to the Mac OS X platform in 2009, with a beta version becoming available immediately.
-Like other Electronic Arts Mac games, Warhammer Online for Mac utilizes Cider technology by TransGaming Technologies.
+The full version was released on 28 October 2009.
+Like other Electronic Arts Mac games, Warhammer Online for Mac uses the Cider portability engine by TransGaming Technologies.

 As of 31 December 2008, the number of active WAR subscribers had decreased to over 300,000 paying subscribers in North America and Europe.
 As of the end of March 2009, the company reported a loss of $1.08 billion in the financial year for 2009.
 Consequently, the number of servers was drastically reduced in order to consolidate the remaining population.
 The total number of servers was reduced to thirteen and the number of role-playing servers was reduced to only one.
-Subsequently, several servers were stopped, particularly in Europe, and there remained only nine servers: four in the United States and five in Europe (including two in Germany and one in France).
-From February 9, 2011, two other U.S. servers and one German server were removed, leaving a total of six servers worldwide (two in the US, four in Europe).
-From 14 December 2011, the game was down to three servers, one for the US, one for Germany and one for the rest of Europe.
+Several servers were stopped, particularly in Europe, and there remained only nine servers: four in the United States and five in Europe (including two in Germany and one in France).
+From 9 February 2011, two other U.S. servers and one German server were removed, leaving a total of six servers worldwide (two in the US, four in Europe).
+From 14 December 2011, the game was down to three servers, one for the US, one for Germany, and one for the rest of Europe.

 On 18 December 2013, Warhammer Online was shut down, due to the license agreement with Games Workshop coming to an end.
 Mythic was working on a free-to-play version of the game, as well as another game titled Warhammer Online: Wrath of Heroes.